-3 Application of the local model
+Application of the local model 3

-100 As mentioned, here we apply the theory to the data of three cruises described in Forryan et al. (2013).
-First, we digitized red curves in Fig. 2 of that paper (as mentioned, there is a large dispersion of real data, but we naturally use mean profiles).
-Then, using the given profiles of $V_z$ and $N_2$ , we calculated the Richardson number as shown in Fig. 1.
+As mentioned, here we apply the theory to the data of three cruises described in Forryan et al. (2013).
+First, we digitized red 95 curves in Fig. 2 of that paper (as mentioned, there is a large dispersion of real data, but we naturally use mean profiles).
+Then, using the given profiles of V_z and N_2 , we calculated the Richardson number as shown in Fig. 1.

-Note that for water density of 1000 kg/m, static pressure in dbar coincides with depth in meters so that in our calculations we use the depth, neglecting small differences in density.
 As seen from Fig. 1, Richardson number exceeds 1 within all range of the available data, and its maximum lies in the range of 10 - 23.